d1r7b46/webapp90days/README.md

 ## Informational
 I've worked to expose myself & the student here to different YouTube channels/personalities for a reason.
 If you find that you learn the best from Computerphile, go find more of those for the topic at hand.
 If you learn better from Alex Olsen, go seek out his videos instead! <br><br>
-Then, although I've pulled out individual PortSwigger sections I'd advise to read & take notes on the entire PortSwigger trainings for the topics mentioned above.
-This material will be PortSwigger heavy! <br><br>
+Then, although I've pulled out individual PortSwigger sections I'd advise to read & take notes on the entire PortSwigger trainings for the topics mentioned above, as well as finishing all of Juice Shop. <br><br>
 If you got a ton out of this and want to buy me a coffee, I won't say no :D https://ko-fi.com/d1r7b46 <br><br>
 Okay onto the good stuff!